isubasinghe/isub-blog/pages/blog/lets-prove-leftpad-lean.md

     rw [<-iz]
     rfl
 ```
-g### Proving that the n values are all replicated padding characters
+### Proving that the n values are all replicated padding characters
 ```lean
 theorem drop_leftpad_eq_orig (l: List α) (a: α) (n: Nat): drop (leftpad l a n) n = l := by induction n with